EvolutionAPI/evolution-api/README.md

 Today, Evolution API is not limited to WhatsApp.
 It integrates with various platforms such as Typebot, Chatwoot, Dify, and OpenAI, offering a broad array of functionalities beyond messaging.
 Evolution API supports both the Baileys-based WhatsApp API and the official WhatsApp Business API, with upcoming support for Instagram and Messenger.

+## Looking for a Lightweight Version?
+For those who need a more streamlined and performance-optimized version, check out [Evolution API Lite](https://github.com/EvolutionAPI/evolution-api-lite).
+It's designed specifically for microservices, focusing solely on connectivity without integrations or audio conversion features.
+Ideal for environments that prioritize simplicity and efficiency.

 ## Types of Connections

 Evolution API supports multiple types of connections to WhatsApp, enabling flexible and powerful integration options: